 Pete Doherty: I only queued for Oasis's Be Here Now album to get on TV

-The Libertines rocker revealed he only got into the band later, but was more interested in the cameras and getting photographed.
+The Libertines star revealed he only got into the band later, but was more interested in the cameras and getting photographed.

 Pete Doherty has addressed a famous TV clip which sees his younger self queuing outside HMV for the 1997 Oasis album Be Here Now.